-The Senior Notes, including the 2010A Senior Notes, are payable solely from the Pledged Funds (as described in Security and Sources of Payment for the Senior Notes under the Trust Agreement - General).
-The 2010A Senior Notes are not general obligations of the Commonwealth, and the full faith and credit of the Commonwealth is not pledged to the payment of principal of, and interest on, any of the Senior Notes.
+The Notes are payable solely from the Pledged Funds (as defined below).
+The Notes are subordinate to the Senior Obligations (defined herein).
+The Notes are not general obligations of the Commonwealth, and the full faith and credit of the Commonwealth is not pledged to the payment of principal of, and interest on, the Notes.